NLnetLabs/rpki-doc/source/routinator/running.rst

 of AS numbers and prefixes in the default CSV format.

-Printing a list of valid route origins
+Printing a List of Valid Route Origins
 --------------------------------------

 The Routinator can print a list of valid route origins in four different formats: